-To receive federal student aid, students must maintain a cumulative GPA of 2.0 or higher.
+To receive federal student aid, students must maintain a cumulative GPA of 2.0 or higher, which is equal to the GPA standard for all non-probationary students.
 The cumulative GPA is calculated from all courses earning a numeric grade.
 In the case of repeated courses, only the most recent grade is calculated in the cumulative GPA.